The Garden of Janus

 I wandered, like some sweet sequestered saint,

 Into the wood, my mind.
-The moon

 Was staggered by the trees; with fierce constraint